MrTomSawyer/expressjs-clean-architecture/README.md

 # Introduction

-This application has mostly been inspired by Robert Miller's 'Clean Architecture'.
+This application has mostly been inspired by Robert Martins's 'Clean Architecture'.

 It's logic is split into several layers: controllers, services, repositories, entities, and is driven by Dependency Injection (DI) and Inversion of Control (IoC) design patterns.